Shmankivtsi: Period of Independence

-On May 26, 1991, the first Krasnokalinov festivals and the unveiling of the monument to Stepan Charnetsky took place.
+On 26 May 1991, the first Chervona kalyna festivals and the unveiling of the statue to Stepan Charnetskyi took place.

-In the night of July 4–5, 2000, a natural disaster struck the village, causing material damage to the villagers.
+In the night of 4–5 July 2000, a natural disaster struck the village, causing material damage to the villagers.

-In 2005, Nadiya Morikvas published the book Melancholy of Stepan Charnetsky.
+In 2005, Nadiia Morykvas published the book Melankholiia of Stepan Charnetskyi.

-On November 3, 2013, residents of Strilka Street celebrated her day.
+On 3 November 2013, residents of Strilka Street celebrated her day.

-For two days, on September 3–4, 2016, in the fields of the village, a plane sprayed sunflower fields with pests from an agricultural company that leases shares from peasants from Shmankivtsi and neighboring villages.
+For two days, on 3–4 September 2016, in the fields of the village, a plane sprayed sunflower fields with pests from an agricultural company that leases shares from peasants from Shmankivtsi and neighboring villages.
 As a result, the vegetables burned, the fruit trees dropped their leaves, and several people were hospitalized with poisoning by an unknown substance.

-In May 2019, 600 m of the C201609 Shvaykivtsi-Zalissia district highway and a memorial to fellow villagers killed in the German-Soviet war were renovated in the village.
+In May 2019, 600 m of the C201609 Shvaikivtsi-Zalissia district highway and a memorial to fellow villagers killed in the German-Soviet war were renovated in the village.
 On May 26, a festive prayer was held on the occasion of the 150th anniversary of the Chapel of St. Nicholas.

-The first case of coronavirus disease was detected in the village on October 7, 2020.
-As of July 27, 2021, 55 cases were laboratory confirmed in Shmankivtsi, one of which was fatal.
+The first case of coronavirus disease was detected in the village on 7 October 2020.
+As of 27 July 2021, 55 cases were laboratory confirmed in Shmankivtsi, one of which was fatal.

-Since November 27, 2020, Shmankivtsi has been part of the Zavodske settlement hromada.
-On November 12, 2021, the Shmankivsky Starostynsky District was formed with its center in the village of Shmankivtsi.
+From 27 November 2020, Shmankivtsi has been part of the Zavodske settlement hromada.
+On 12 November 2021, the Shmankivskyi Starostynskyi District was formed with its center in the village of Shmankivtsi.